Skip to main content

 In the argument parameter, you can specify the arguments for the function.

-You can list multiples arguments in an object format in the argument parameter, with each having the following supported parameters:
+You can list multiple arguments in an object format in the argument parameter, with each having the following supported parameters:

 • TYPE: Data Type of the Column